Sketch (2018 film): Production

 In November 2016, director Vijay Chandar, who had previously made Vaalu (2015), revealed that his next project would feature Vikram in the lead role.
 Produced by Silverline Film Factory, who had worked on an incomplete fantasy film titled Karikalan with Vikram during 2010, the film was widely reported to be a remake of the American film, Don't Breathe (2016).
 Denying the reports, Vijay Chandar later clarified that it was an original script and the film would be set in North Chennai.
-M. Sukumar was selected as cinematographer, while Thaman S collaborated with Vijay Chander again despite reports that Anirudh Ravichander was set to be signed.
+M. Sukumar was selected as cinematographer, while Thaman S collaborated with Vijay Chander again.

 Sai Pallavi was signed to play the lead actress in the project, marking her first leading role in Tamil films.
 She later opted out of the film and returned her advance in late February 2017, citing scheduling issues with her work on the Tamil language remake of the Malayalam film Charlie (2015) directed by A. L. Vijay.
 She was later replaced by Tamannaah Bhatia, who stated it was "liberating to see a strong storyline in a commercial pot-boiler".
 Actors Ravi Kishan, R. K. Suresh and Radha Ravi were selected to portray antagonists in the film.
 Actor Vishwanath, who had a breakthrough role in Pa.
 Ranjith's Kabali (2016), was signed on to play a supporting role in the film, with Vijay Chander requesting the actor to take reference of Kalaiyarasan's role in Madras (2014) for his particular character.
 Actress Sri Priyanka, previously seen as the lead actress in small budget films, was also selected to portray second lead actress in the film.

 Following a period of delay, the film began its shoot at Binny Mills in Chennai during early February 2017, with Vikram choosing to simultaneously work on the project alongside his commitments for Gautham Vasudev Menon's spy thriller Dhruva Natchathiram.
 The film's title, Sketch, was revealed to the media in April 2017.
 The shoot of the film was completed in August 2017, after which the makers began the promotional campaign.